karthikv1392/cs6401_se_2023/Projects/project-1.md

 You should be part of a team already.
 If not, quickly follow the instructions in [this Moodle post](https://courses.iiit.ac.in/mod/forum/discuss.php?d=32017) section to join your team.

-For this project, follow [this link](https://classroom.github.com/a/w8NFAxXI) to accept the assignment for you team.
+For this project, follow [this link](https://classroom.github.com/a/w8NFAxXI) to accept the assignment for your team.
 Your team will then be assigned a private repository on GitHub.
 This is where you will be working on the project.
 All relevant instructions for running the project will be present in the repository.

 # Specification